Guide to the Sacvan Bercovitch papers, 1940-2011

 Additions (08-103 and 09-145) (7200 items; 9.6 lin. ft.; dated 1973-2009) includes printouts of email correspondence (both professional, personal, and class-related); research/lecture notecards on various books and authors; course packets with articles and readings on Puritans, Jewish-American literature, and general American literature; reviews of some of Bercovitch's books; materials from the publication of The Art of Sylvia Ary; and miscellaneous teaching materials and articles.

 Although this addition has not been processed, materials have been arranged into loose series: Correspondence, Book Reviews, Materials from The Art of Sylvia Ary, Teaching Materials, and Research/Lecture Notes.
 Correspondence consists almost entirely of email printouts, and various folders have been marked as “professional” or “personal” when assigned as such by Bercovitch.
 The addition originally contained seven CDs and one floppy disk from The Art of Sylvia Ary; these materials have been copied to the library server, and the disks have been transferred to the custody of the Electronic Records Archivist.

 Correspondence, lectures, and lecture notes about various English literature authors.

 Subseries consists of 14 books with Bercovitch's annotations.

 [Electronic records have been migrated to a library server.
-To request access, please contact a reference archivist before coming to use this collection.]
+To request access, please contact Research Services before coming to use this collection.]

 Sacvan Bercovitch is a literary scholar and professor of English and American Literature and Language, Harvard University.